glenlong/wedding/src/content/posts/father-of-the-bride-speech-ideas.md

 Sometimes these brave fashion statements need to be brought to a wider audience and what better occasion than the wedding?

-While the bride might not initially be ecstatic to see that photo of her in the middle of her “goth” phase blown up to poster size, the guests will love it – and she’s bound to see the funny side too.
+While the Bride might not initially be ecstatic to see that photo of her in the middle of her “goth” phase blown up to poster size, the guests will love it – and she’s bound to see the funny side too.

 ## 4) Rescue a Faithful Old Toy